-Salamander Research in the Houck/Arnold Laboratory
+Salamander Research in the Stevan J. Arnold & Lynne D. Houck Laboratory

 Salamander research in our laboratory focused on communication between sexual partners and how it evolves.
 We especially focused on chemical communication via protein pheromones delivered to the female by the male.
 The images on this page illlustrate various aspects of salamander courtship research in the Houck/Arnold laboratory from 1974 to about 2010: salamander subjects and their reproduction, field sites, experimental procedures in the lab, and some of our many collaborators.
 Videos of salamander courtship behavior on this playlist were videotaped or filmed by individuals in the Houck/Arnold lab, unless otherwise noted.
 See Lynne Houck’s Google Scholar page for articles on salmander courtship pheromones.
 Carousel (below) shows investigators and salamander courtship photos.
 To learn about ongoing research on salamander reproductive proteins, visit Damien Wilburn’s website.